-- Bull Seeing Red: While Donald isn't an actual Bull, Panchito still plays with this by using a two-sided cape, switching colours when the audience isn't looking and taunting "What's the matter with you?
-Are you colour blind?"
+- Bull Seeing Red: While Donald isn't an actual bull, Panchito still plays with this by using a two-sided cape, switching colors when the audience isn't looking and taunting "What's the matter with you?
+Are you colorblind?"

 - Butt-Monkey: Donald.